hiTechTeam/Telescan-db/README.md

 # Telescan Database

-Telescan Database is the MongoDB service for the Telescan project, a social radar that connects physical and digital worlds via Bluetooth Low Energy.
+MongoDB for the Telescan project, a social radar that connects the physical and digital worlds using Bluetooth Low Energy.

 ## Quick Start